nimimo Logonimimo

 One low-severity transitive dependency

-A cookie validation bypass exists in a sub-dependency of the authentication library (cookie@0.6.0 via @auth/core).
+A cookie validation bypass exists in a sub-dependency of the authentication library (cookie via @auth/core).
 The vulnerability allows out-of-band characters in cookie serialization — but only if the attacker can control server-side cookie parameters. nimimo's cookies are all set internally by NextAuth with hardcoded names and server-generated values.
 No user input flows into cookie names, paths, or domains.
 Exploiting this would require server-side code execution, at which point there are much bigger problems.
-It gets resolved automatically when next-auth migrates from v4 to v5.
+It resolves automatically when the planned next-auth v4 → v5 migration lands.

-The codebase has 124 automated tests (unit + integration + SDK) but does not yet have end-to-end browser tests for critical flows like sending a transaction or restoring from a recovery card.
-The integration tests verify API-level correctness, but they don't test the full user journey through the actual UI.
-This is a test coverage gap, not a security gap — but it means regressions in UI flows could ship undetected.
+The codebase has 188 automated tests across unit, integration, and SDK layers.
+That covers cryptography, API correctness, ownership verification, and the published SDK — but does not yet include Playwright or Cypress tests driving a real browser through flows like sending a transaction or restoring from a recovery card.
+This is a test coverage gap, not a security gap — but it means UI regressions could ship undetected.

 JavaScript memory constraints